telus/tds-core/guide/getting-started/designers.md

 ### What you’ll need:

-1. **Invision DSM** (Design Systems Manager): You would have gotten access to DSM if you already have access to TELUS Invision Enterprise.
+1. **Invision DSM** (Design Systems Manager): You should have access to DSM if you have access to TELUS Invision Enterprise.
 If not, please contact your Invision administrator ([@BrianLam1](mailto:Brian.Lam1@telus.com)) or your design lead so they can add you to DSM and Invision Enterprise.

 2. **Craft Manager** is a suite of Sketch tools by Invision that helps with your workflow.
 [Download and install the plugin](https://www.invisionapp.com/craft) before continuing to the next section.